-- a. determine the Institution's future direction by setting, monitoring and reviewing its mission and strategic goals; - b. establish realistic performance targets and ensure progress against targets is monitored and that action is taken to correct underperformance; - c. appoint and monitor the performance of the CEO/President; - d. ensure that the Institution is financially viable, sustainable through researched growth strategies, and that sufficient financial and other resources are applied to maintain viability and sustainability of the Institution and its business model to meet and continue to meet the requirements of the Higher Education Standards Framework, to achieve its objectives and targets, and to sustain the quality of higher and vocational education offered; - e. monitor the financial position, financial performance and cash flows, ensuring that financial management meets accounting standards and that effective financial safeguards and controls are operating; - f. ensure that company financial statements are audited independently by a qualified auditor against Australian accounting standards; - g. identify and monitor any risks to operations and ensure that the Institution manages and mitigates those risks effectively; - h. establish and maintain an Academic Board to oversee competent academic governance of the Institution, and leadership of its higher and vocational education provision and academic activities; - approve a Quality Assurance Framework and maintain oversight for the Institution's policy framework, retaining specific responsibility for approving quality assurance related and non-academic policies consistent with legal and regulatory requirements and corporate social responsibility; - i. award qualifications on recommendation of the Academic Board;
+- a. determine the Institution's future direction by setting, monitoring and reviewing its vision and strategic goals; - b. establish realistic performance targets and ensure progress against targets is monitored and that action is taken to correct underperformance; - c. appoint and monitor the performance of the President; - d. ensure that the Institution is financially viable, sustainable through researched growth strategies, and that sufficient financial and other resources are applied to maintain viability and sustainability of the Institution and its business model to meet and continue to meet the requirements of the Higher Education Standards Framework, to achieve its objectives and targets, and to sustain the quality of higher and vocational education offered; - e. monitor the financial position, financial performance and cash flows, ensuring that financial management meets accounting standards and that effective financial safeguards and controls are operating; - f. ensure that company financial statements are audited independently by a qualified auditor against Australian accounting standards; - g. identify and monitor any risks to operations and ensure that the Institution manages and mitigates those risks effectively.
+Establish an Audit, Risk and Compliance Committee to oversee the risk management framework, compliance framework and internal audit; - h. establish and maintain an Academic Board to oversee competent academic governance of the Institution, and leadership of its higher and vocational education provision and academic activities; - i. approve a Quality Assurance Framework and maintain oversight for the Institution's policy framework, retaining specific responsibility for approving quality assurance related and non-academic policies consistent with legal and regulatory requirements and corporate social responsibility; - j. award qualifications on recommendation of the Academic Board;

-- k. ensure that the Institution complies with the requirements of the legislation under which it is established, any other legislative requirements and its constitution; - delegate authority, through a system of documented delegations, to ensure effective governance, policy development and management, and monitor the implementation of those delegations; and - m. identify and monitor lapses in compliance with the Higher Education Standards Framework and ensure that prompt corrective action is taken.
+- k. ensure that the Institution complies with the requirements of the legislation under which it is established, any other legislative requirements and its constitution; - I. delegate authority, through a system of documented delegations, to ensure effective governance, policy development and management, and monitor the implementation of those delegations; and - m. identify and monitor lapses in compliance with the Higher Education Standards Framework and ensure that prompt corrective action is taken.